The Maharajas’ Express

 Watching the ceremonies from floating boats, the passengers of the Maharajas‘ Express are divided about whether or not we should be here at all.
 The deceased loved ones are dipped into the sacred water before being transferred, wrapped in bright robes, to the pyre.
 A prayer is chanted, a flower placed, thousands of bells ring, the sound tinkling over us like rain.

 Personally, I’m glad to witness it, to see that the departed – some of them so light their stretchers are lifted as though empty – are indeed loved ones, perhaps even more so in death than in life.
-Mark Twain wrote of this country: “It is a curious people.
-With [Indians] all life seems to be sacred except human life.”
+Mark Twain wrote of Indians: “It is a curious people.
+With them, all life seems to be sacred except human life.”
 I can’t say how true that is, but visiting Varanasi I saw that at least human death is sacred.

 A version of this piece was published in Fairfax’s Traveller in July 2016.